-Once upon a time, we had a Relief Society activity at church, and one of my friends brought this super fun candy bar game.
+Once upon a time, one of my friends brought this super fun candy bar game to a church activity.
 We had a ton of fun playing it as a bunch of 30-50 year old women, but it’s perfect for all ages.
 In fact, it’s great for family parties where you actually do have all ages attending.

-We played it at Chloe’s 13th birthday party a few weeks later, and those girls had an absolute blast with it!
+We played it at my daughter’s 13th birthday party a few weeks later, and those girls had an absolute blast with it!

 This post contains affiliate links.